promptdriven/pdd/context/README.md

 ```

 Options:
 - `--output LOCATION`: Specify where to save the generated test file.
 Can be a filename, full path, or directory.
-Default file name is <basename>_test.<language_file_extension>
+Default file name is test_<basename>.<language_file_extension>
 - `--language`: Specify the programming language.
 Defaults to language specified by the prompt file name.

 ### 4. Preprocess